 There are two main categories of wood lathes – mini wood lathe and full-sized.
 A mini wood lathe is more portable with a bench-top design that’s lighter.
-While a full-sized woodworking lathe takes more space, they are more stable and sturdier with a more center-to-center distance and swing.
+While a full-sized woodworking lathe takes more space, it is more stable and sturdier with a center-to-center distance and swing.
 It’s essential to consider your space and woodworking project to decide which one to go for.

 Type of work

 Woodworkers are engaged in different kinds of woodworking projects.
 Generally, smaller ones are ideal for smaller pieces, but the bigger ones can do OK there if you want to work on more oversized items.

 You need to ascertain your particular use and then find a wood lathe that works best for you.
 First, determine the maximum thickness of your wood to know the swing over tool rest and bed.
 For those dealing with smaller pieces, a midi lathe is enough.
 Then, consider the maximum length of the wood to know the center-to-center distance.
 Of course, if you plan to work on more significant projects in the future, you need to get a powerful machine with a bigger center-to-center and swing capacities.